Tommy Prince: Monte Majo

-The Canadian contingent of the 1st Special Service Force was awarded the Battle Honour "Mount Majo" for this action by both the U.S. and Canadian governments.
+The 1st Special Service Force was awarded the Battle Honour "Mount Majo" for this action by both the U.S. and Canadian governments.
 Tommy Prince did not receive any individual award or medal for his unparalleled and essential contribution to the successful outcome.
 Prince's special skills and acts of stealth at Monte Majo would have been regarded as classified information related to a secret mission.
-The nature of Prince's assignment at Monte Majo could not have been described in a medal nomination or citation without compromising the security of future operations.
+The nature of Prince's assignment at Monte Majo could not have been described in a medal nomination or citation without compromising the security of further operations.
 In recent years, special operations soldiers are often awarded high decorations in secret, but are not awarded the highest decorations to avoid public exposure.
 The 1st Special Service Force, a unit in which heroic acts were commonplace, earned many unit awards which were shared by the entire Brigade, but comparatively infrequently awarded individual medals to its men.
-Similar achievements to Prince's in combat would typically be awarded a Distinguished Conduct Medal or the Victoria Cross or the Medal of Honor in the Allied forces in general.
-However, Prince's accomplishments at Monte Majo were of singular status which surpassed the range of any existing medal.
+Prince's accomplishments at Monte Majo were of singular status which surpassed the range of any existing medal.

 In November, 2019, a Bravery In Arms documentary was produced of the First Special Service Force assault on Monte Majo.
 In the documentary, Prince's accomplishment was described while showing the actual location of the battle.